• Skip to primary navigation

 *If you don’t have any ground flaxseed, you can leave this out or substitute in a teaspoon or two of chia seeds instead.

-*Nutrition Facts have been calculated for the base recipe without the addition of the egg or protein powder, and using almond milk as milk of choice.
+*Nutrition Facts have been calculated for the base recipe without the addition of the egg or protein powder.

 Have you made this recipe?I love seeing your creations!
 Take a photo and then tag me @nourish.everyday on Instagram!